sahassan012/Database-Search-System/README.md

 ./program.exe
 ```

-You will then be prompted to enter a table name:
+You will then be prompted to enter a table name (you can also use stations):
 ```console
 Welcome to myDB, please enter tablename> students
 ```